oliverklee/ext-realty/Documentation/Introduction/KeyFeatures/Index.rst

 - the front end plug-in can be configured via TypoScript and Flexforms with an automatic configuration check that quickly leads to a working configuration

-- the code follows the TYPO3 coding guidelines

-- works with TYPO3 CMS 6.2.0 and up

-- works with MySQL 5.0 and up

-- contains unit tests which can be used with the  *phpunit* extension (only in the SVN version, not in the TER version)

-- the extension is actively developed

-- is tested with Firefox, Safari and IE7 and 8